mariodarco/itunes-api/README.md

 ## Usage

-To return all the Apple ids associated with a search term.
+To return all the Apple ids associated with the search for a Artist name.

 ```ruby
 ItunesApi.artist_ids('Pink Floyd')
 ```

 To get all artists returning from a search term, and their albums.

 ```ruby
 ItunesApi.artist_search('Led Zeppelin')
 ```

 To return a specific artist with albums, based on the Apple id.

 ```ruby
 ItunesApi.artist_lookup(265766061)
 ```

 To return the tracklist for a specific albums, based on the Apple collection id.

 ```ruby
 ItunesApi.album_lookup(286930912)
 ```